NVIDIA/aistore/cli/README.md

 ## Getting Started

-By default, the CLI tool is automatically installed as a binary in the system's `GOPATH` when AIStore is deployed.
+By default, the CLI tool is automatically installed as a binary in the system's `GOPATH` when AIStore is deployed with `make deploy_binary`.
+Alternatively, users can also create the AIS CLI binary manually by running the `deploy_cli.sh` script.

 ## Using AIS CLI